jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 function calls are made only on smaller elements of the inductively defined structure, implying that it will tend towards its base case, giving program termination.
 This is also true for the paramorphism.
-However, with explicit recursion, there is nothing to stop the programmer to recursively call the function on a larger data type causing it to never terminate.
+However, with explicit recursion, there is nothing to stop the programmer from recursively calling the function on a larger data type causing it to never terminate.

 Conclusion